The Filtered LIfe

 I’m concerned about lead in my home.
 What Brita products can I use to reduce this contaminant from my tap water?

-* For every Brita Longlast replacement filter or Brita System with Longlast purchased between March 25 and June 16, 2018, Brita will donate $1 to schools (up to $500,000) to help them purchase and install water filtration stations.
+* For every Brita Longlast replacement filter or Brita System with Longlast purchased between March 25 and June 16, 2018, Brita will donate $1 to schools (with minimum commitment of $50,000 and up to $500,000) to help them purchase and install water filtration stations.

 ** 36,000 standard 16.9oz bottles, based on 4,800 gallons per year with wall-mount average usage